 - 1. Limit the use of herbicides, pesticides, and fertilizers as they can negatively impact aquatic wildlife species. - 2.
-Ecos has recommended that the Project minimize the installation of fencing to avoid injury to wildlife.
-When fencing is needed, we have specified the use of wildlife friendly fences or the inclusion of specific wildlife crossings along fence lines.
-Pronghorn are of particular concern because they do not jump over fences and can be injured by barbed-wire fences.
-The El Paso County, Community Services Department, Environmental Division has requested that fencing be installed to "avoid negative conflicts with pronghorn".
-Therefore, ecos will discuss this with the County and if deemed to be in the best interest of pronghorn protection, work with the Applicant to prepare a fencing plan in accordance with Colorado Parks and Wildlife guidelines.
+Minimize the installation of fencing.
+When fencing is needed, use wildlife friendly fences or include specific wildlife crossings along fence lines.
+Pronghorn are of particular concern because they do not jump over fences and can be injured by barbed-wire fences. - 3.
+Road crossings over the drainages should be designed to enable wildlife underpass and allow use of the drainages as movement corridors to reduce collisions with vehicles.

-- 3. Road crossings over the drainages should be designed to enable wildlife underpass and allow use of the drainages as movement corridors to reduce collisions with vehicles. - 4.
-Dogs should be kept in fenced pens and be leashed when on walks.
+- 4. Dogs should be kept in fenced pens and be leashed when on walks.
 At least one designated off-leash area for dogs should be provided, as this will increase compliance with leash rules in other areas. - 5.
 Cats should no be allowed outdoors because they kill birds and native rodents.
 Cats may also be eaten by foxes and coyotes.